Arrive on Saturday, January 16 and depart on Monday, January 25, 2021 — 9 nights, 10 days in textile heaven!

 Terrain, Walking and Group Courtesy: We will do some walking and getting in/out of vans.
 If you have mobility issues or health/breathing impediments, please let us know before you register.
 This may not be the study tour for you.

 Well-Being: If you have mobility issues or health impediments, please let us know.
-Our travel to remote villages will be by van on secondary roads with curves, usually not for more than an hour or so.
+Our travel to remote villages will be by van on secondary roads with curves, usually not for more than two hours.
 When you tell us you are ready to register, we will send you a health questionnaire to complete.
 If you have walking or car dizziness issues, this may not be the trip for you.

 Traveling with a small group has its advantages and also means that independent travelers will need to make accommodations to group needs and schedule.
 We include free time to go off on your own if you wish.

 Note: Itinerary subject to schedule change and modification.

 6 responses to “Oaxaca Coast Textile Study Tour 2021”